Embedding Safety into RL: A New Take on Trust Region Methods: Introduction

 \section{Introduction}

 Reinforcement Learning (RL) has emerged as a highly successful paradigm in machine learning for solving sequential decision and control problems, with policy gradient (PG) algorithms as a popular approach~\citep{williams1992simple, sutton1999policy, konda1999actor}.
 Policy gradients are especially appealing for high-dimensional continuous control because they can be easily extended to function approximation.
 Due to their flexibility and generality, there has been significant progress in enhancing PGs to work robustly with deep neural network-based approaches.
-Variants of natural policy gradient methods such as Trust Region Policy Optimization (TRPO) and Proximal Policy Optimization (PPO) are among the most widely used general-purpose reinforcement learning algorithms \citep{schulman2017trust, schulman2017proximalpolicyoptimizationalgorithms}.
+PG-based policy optimization methods such as Trust Region Policy Optimization (TRPO) and Proximal Policy Optimization (PPO) are among the most widely used general-purpose reinforcement learning algorithms \citep{schulman2017trust, schulman2017proximalpolicyoptimizationalgorithms}.

-While flexibility makes PGs popular among practitioners, it comes at a price: the policy is free to explore any behavior during training, which poses substantial risk for applying such methods to real-world problems.
-Many methods have been introduced to improve the safety of policy gradients, often based on the Constrained Markov Decision Process (CMDP) formulation.
-However, existing methods are either limited in their ability to ensure minimal constraint violations \textit{during} training or do so by severely limiting the agent's performance.
+While flexibility makes PGs popular among practitioners, it comes at a cost: the policy can explore any behavior during training, posing significant risks in real-world applications.
+Many methods have been proposed to improve the safety of policy gradients, often based on the Constrained Markov Decision Process (CMDP) framework.
+However, existing methods either struggle to minimize constraint violations during training or severely limit the agent's performance.

-This work introduces a simple strategy that can be used alongside trust-region-based safe policy gradient approaches to improve their constraint satisfaction throughout training, without sacrificing performance.
-We propose a novel family of policy divergences inspired by barrier function methods in optimization and safe control.
-These improve constraint satisfaction by altering the policy geometry to yield trust regions consisting exclusively of safe policies.
+This work introduces a simple strategy to enhance constraint satisfaction in trust region-based safe policy optimization methods without compromising performance.
+We propose a novel family of policy divergences, inspired by barrier function methods in optimization and safe control, that modify the policy geometry to ensure that trust regions consist only of safe policies.
+Our approach is motivated by the observation that TRPO and related methods base their trust region on the state-average Kullback-Leibler (KL) divergence.
+It can be derived as the Bregman divergence induced by the negative conditional entropy on the space of state-action occupancies~\cite{neu2017unified}.